Biography

 Short Biography

 Markus Enzweiler received the MSc degree in computer science from the University of Ulm, Germany, in 2005.
 In 2002 and 2003 he was a visiting student researcher at the Centre for Vision Research at York University, Toronto, Canada.
 He received the PhD degree in computer science from the University of Heidelberg, Germany in 2011.
 From 2010 to 2020, he has been working with Mercedes-Benz Research & Development in Stuttgart, Germany focusing on camera- and LiDAR-based scene understanding for self-driving cars.
 Since 2021, he is a full professor of computer science at Esslingen University of Applied Sciences, Germany, where he founded and heads the Institute for Intelligent Systems.
+His current research focuses on machine learning-based multi-sensor scene understanding and action planning for intelligent robotics.

 He received graduate and PhD scholarships from the Studienstiftung des deutschen Volkes (German National Academic Foundation) and is a juniorfellow of the German Informatics Society.
 He is the author of several scientific papers published in highly regarded journals and conference proceedings.
 Besides several best paper awards, he received both the IEEE Intelligent Transportation Systems Society Best PhD Dissertation Award and the Uni-DAS Research Award in 2012 for his work on vision-based pedestrian recognition.
 In 2014, he was part of the Daimler team that received the IEEE Intelligent Transportation Systems Society Outstanding Application Award.